 These beautiful modern wedding guest books are personalised with your names and are a casebound hardcover.
 Swoon!
 You can grab gold, silver or copper raised foil.

 For something a little closer to home (and therefore faster to ship), Southern Bride Verified member Be My Guest creates personalised wedding guest books.
-Added bonus: they can double as a photo album if you have a photo booth.
+Added bonus: they can double as a photo album.

 I’m in love with these wedding guestbooks made out of Tasmanian timbers for an elegant yet rustic finish.
 Your names are engraved on the front and you can select from different wood colours and book sizes.
 They’re Australian-based, so not quite as far to ship as some other options,

 For the couple who’ve had to travel half the world to meet each other, this wedding guest book is a lovely sentiment.
 You can select different countries to be lazer-engraved on the front, representing your respective homes.

 This option is a traditional, elegant option for your guestbook.
 Simple yet gorgeous.
 There’s also charcoal and dusky pink cover options available.

 Wedding Guestbooks that double as art

 Rather than stashing away your guestbook in a cupboard to flick through every few years, why not select something that can double as a piece of art?
 Often couples are setting up their homes right about the time of their wedding, and what better way to personalise your walls with a piece of art created by your nearest and dearest?!

 This beautiful frame incorporates wedding photos with hearts signed by your guests, to become a modern piece of art.

 This beautiful wedding globe would be a stunning piece of art in any home – but especially if you’ve travelled half the world to meet your partner.
 They are customised to include your wedding colours, and you can pick the quote that’s hand lettered on the side.

 These posters are a cute way to get everyone to sign a short message.
 These posters are personalised with your initials and wedding date, plus you can incorporate your wedding colours.